Koenax/alx-system_engineering-devops/0x19-postmortem/README.md

 ![Technical Issue Resolution](./postmorterm_technical.webp)

 # Issue Summary
-Duration of the Outage: The outage started at 11:45 AM and was resolved by 12:45 PM West African Time.
+Duration of the Outage: The outage started at 11:45 AM and was resolved by 12:45 PM Central African Time.

 # Impact:
 The site was not listening on port 80, causing all users to be unable to access the website.